powersync-ja/powersync-cli/cli/README.md

 ## `powersync init`

-Create a new PowerSync project.
+Scaffold a PowerSync config directory from a template.

 ```
 USAGE
   $ powersync init [--type cloud|self-hosted] [--directory <value>]

 FLAGS
-  --type=<option>  [default: cloud] Type of PowerSync instance to scaffold.
+  --type=<option>  [default: cloud] Type of PowerSync instance to scaffold (cloud or self-hosted).
                    <options: cloud|self-hosted>

 PROJECT FLAGS
   --directory=<value>  [default: powersync] Directory containing PowerSync config (default: powersync).

 DESCRIPTION
-  Create a new PowerSync project.
+  Scaffold a PowerSync config directory from a template.

-  Creates a new PowerSync project in the current directory.
-Supports --type=cloud or self-hosted.
+  Copy a template into a config directory (default powersync/).
+Use --type=cloud or --type=self-hosted.
+For Cloud, edit
+  service.yaml then run link cloud and deploy.
 ```

 _See code: [src/commands/init.ts](https://github.com/powersync-ja/powersync-js/blob/v0.0.0/src/commands/init.ts)_

 ## `powersync link`

-Link configuration to a PowerSync instance.
+Bind this directory to a Cloud or self-hosted instance (writes link.yaml).

 ```
 USAGE
   $ powersync link

 DESCRIPTION
+  Bind this directory to a Cloud or self-hosted instance (writes link.yaml).

-  Link configuration to a PowerSync instance.
+  Write link.yaml so this directory's config is bound to a PowerSync instance.
+Once linked, commands use that instance

-  Associates a PowerSync instance with this directory's config.
-Use a subcommand for cloud or self-hosted.
+  without passing IDs.
+Use link cloud or link self-hosted.
 ```

 _See code: [src/commands/link/index.ts](https://github.com/powersync-ja/powersync-js/blob/v0.0.0/src/commands/link/index.ts)_

 ## `powersync link cloud`

-Link to PowerSync Cloud (instance ID, org, project).
+Link to a PowerSync Cloud instance (or create one with --create).

 ```
 USAGE